sotc/python-for-devops-june-2022/README.md

   * Automation

 ## Create a project scaffold
-* Colab Notebook
 * Create development environment that is cloud-based:
-* Github Codespaces
-* AWS CloudShell
-* AWS Cloud9

 ### Colab Notebook
-* This is an example of how to use [colab](https://github.com/sotc/python-for-devops-may-2022/blob/main/getting_started_python.ipynb)
+* This is an example of how to use [colab](https://github.com/sotc/python-for-devops-june-2022/blob/main/getting_started_python.ipynb)

 ### Github Codespaces
 Build out python project scaffold: